 - Fixed Price - The value you set a fixed price you enter in the value - please ensure this is a valid Betfair price

 When checked the amounts available for the current bets back and lay prices are shown under the prices.

 The open and closed bets that Bet Mover shows, the P&L and cash out calculation can be based on:

 All bets you have on the exchange - or - just the bets you have ordered via Bet Mover, thus leaving other bets alone.
 To restrict Bet Mover to self ordered bet - check this option on.

 Custom Cash Out Percentage

-In the layout editor you can choose to show column 'CO2'.
+In the layout editor you can choose to show column 'Custom Cash Out (CO)'.
 This column give you a custom cash out where only a percentage of your stake is cashed out.
 That percentage is chosen here.

 Real-Time In-Play Options

 'Bet Mover' + 'Total Performance Data' provides Real-Time In-Play runner positions and speeds.
 These options give you control over what and how you want to consume this data.